 Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, to the praise of the glory of his grace, wherein he hath made us accepted in the beloved.

-Here we see that God chose us (electing us before the foundations of the world) to be adopted into His family.
+Here we see that God chose us to be adopted into His family.
 Why?
 So that He would receive glory!
 Ultimately, that is the reason why God does anything.
 His plan was to save His children so that we would praise Him, and He would receive glory from us.